raythurman2386/Notes/LambdaNotes/Web Apps 2/Advanced React/SharingBehavior.md

   By building out a custom hook, we can skip writing out all of the stateful logic for our non-visual behavior.
 This produces nice `DRY` code that is easy to read and use.

 ## Learn to compose hooks in a custom hook to extend stateful logic

+    const useLocalStorage = (key, initialValue) => {
+      const [storedValue, setStoredValue] = useState(() => {
+        const item = window.localStorage.getItem(key)
+        return item ?
+JSON.parse(item) : initialValue
+      })
+      const setValue(value) => {
+        setStoredValue(value)
+        window.localStorage.setItme(key, JSON.stringigy(value))
+      }
+      return [storedValue, setValue]
+    }

+- First we pass in a key value, and an initial value.
+  These two parameters are used in the useState hook call used immediately inside our custom hooks

+  instead of just passing in an initial value to this useState hook, we are using an anonymous arrow function as a callback to do two things:
+    * Check if the window.localstorage has a specific item
+    * Return that item from local storage if it exists or the initialValue otherwise

+- Then we have a setValue function that takes a value as a parameter sets it to the current storedValue by using the setStoredValue provided by useState, and it sets to localStorage.

+As our state is now stored, our custom hook will check here on refresh to see if the state exists.

+Now we will combine this with our useInput custom hook

+    export const useInput = (key, initialValue) => {
+      const [value, setValue] = useLocalStorage(key, initialValue)
+      const handleChanges = updatedValue => {
+        setValue(updatedValue)
+      }
+      return [value, setValue, handleChanges]
+    }

+    const useLocalStorage = (key, initialValue) => {
+      const [storedValue, setStoredValue] = useState(() => {
+        const item = window.localStorage.getItem(key)
+        return item ?
+JSON.parse(item) : initialValue
+      })
+      const setValue = value => {
+        setStoredValue(value)
+        window.localStorage.setItem(key, JSON.stringify(value))
+      }
+      return [storedValue, setValue]
+    }

+While our useLocalStorage hook has stayed the same our useInput custom hook has some really nice upgrades going on.
+Instead on implementing useState from React as before we're now using useLocalStorage.

+Furthermore we're also taking in two parameters instead of one, a key and initialValue.

+These are then passed directly into the useLocalStorage hook, and it sets about implementing the logic with them that we described above.
+This returns to our useInput custom hook with either a value from localStorage or our initialValue, and our useInput custom hook then returns a value, setValue function and a handleChanges function in an array just the same as it did before.

+    const [username, setUsername, handleUsername] = useInput("userName", "");
+    const [password, setPassword, handlePassword] = useInput("password", "");
+    const [email, setEmail, handleEmail] = useInput("email", "");